 Social Skills Groups for Children

-For children ages 5-13 who have difficulty finding their footing with peer groups and struggle to pick up on social cues.
-Groups allow for hands-on learning using play, expressive arts, outings, and discussion to help learn the skills necessary for forming and maintaining friendships.
-Groups for youth with developmental delays to explore topics such as feelings identification, frustration tolerance, effective communication, dealing with bullying and improving self-esteem are also offered.
-Contact Alissa Rotblatt or 773.467.3769
+We offer a range of therapy and social skills groups for children and teens ages 5-15 who have difficulty finding their footing with peer groups and struggle to navigate relationships.
+Groups include practice with communication, discussion of common social struggles, team building activities, therapeutic intervention, and expressive arts to help children and teens learn the skills necessary for forming and maintaining healthy friendships.
+Groups explore topics such as feelings identification, conflict resolution, frustration tolerance, effective communication, dealing with bullying and improving self-esteem.
+Contact Hannah Aron or call 773.467.3823.